-It was not until all cities at the coast had fallen in 513 ASC, that the Kildari understood that they were powerless against the superior numbers of the Kaiser.
-A short-lived attempt to unite under the banners of the old Union failed miserably and lead to the total destruction of the Blackrockian and Audente militias.
+It was not until all cities at the coast had fallen, and the Shirerithians overwintered for the first time in 1458 AN, that the Kildari understood that they were powerless against the superior numbers of the Kaiser.
+A short-lived attempt to unite under the banners of the old Union failed miserably and led to the total destruction of the Blackrockian and Audente militias.

 The annexation was followed by a period of colonisation, in which thousands of people from the West sought a new home in the East, which had vast forests and land.
 The new religion which was brought to the East, Cedrism, lead to religious strife between mainly the Soloralists (supported by the Dutch) and Cedrists (who had the support of the Kaiser).
 The integration of Kildare into the Imperial Republic seemed, in long terms, the end of internal strife and succeeded where the UAS had failed: in uniting the countries (now Counties) under one banner.

-The following two ages were a weird period for the Kildari: while they started working together, the nation of Jasonia had become the big enemy and threat to Shirerithian supremacy.
-For the first in years, the conquered Kildari stood against their former Apollonian brethren.
+This was a disorientating time for the Kildari: while they started working together, the nation of Jasonia had become the big enemy and threat to Shirerithian supremacy.
+For the first time in years, the conquered Kildari were expected to stand against their former Apollonian brethren.

 The war that resulted in the destruction of Jasonia, led to a mass immigration from Jasonians into New Jasonia (however, several Jasonians choose to go live in Tapfer).

 The terrible fire which destroyed the Hallucigrad Library made it almost impossible to have much information about the ages after the Shirerithian-Jasonian War.
-Historians, saddened by the loss of knowledge, describe this as the Lost ages (from around 705 ASC till 2580 ASC).
+Historians, saddened by the loss of knowledge, describe this as the Lost ages (from around 1458 till 1523 AN).

-Drastic countermeasures were taken to avoid more deaths: travelling between Counties became illegal and Melangia even went into isolation in 2601 ASC (there would be no contact for over 400 years).
+Drastic countermeasures were taken to avoid more deaths: travelling between Counties became illegal and Melangia even went into isolation in 1520 (there would be no contact for over two decades).
 The Temple of Ryvenna, seen as a holy place in Kildarian minds, would be closed to avoid that the plague would be brought with visitors.

-In 2700 ASC the plague came very abruptly to an end and production once again began to increase slowly.
-It would, however, take till 3004 ASC that a man from Shirekeep, Jonas I, took the Throne and brought an end to the de facto independence of the local Counts.
-The plague, which had been over for more than 400 years, had still left its marks, and the Dutch began with his own attempts to reuniting the Counties.
+In 1523 the plague came very abruptly to an end and production once again began to increase slowly.
+It would, however, take till 1533 that a man from Shirekeep, Jonas I, took the Throne and brought an end to the de facto independence of the local Counts.
+The plague, which had been over for more than 12 years, had still left its marks, and the Dutch began with his own attempts to reuniting the Counties.

 Revival of religion

-It would take until around 5100 ASC, that the Ducal Court would mainly exist of Catologian servants.
+It would take until around 1602, that the Ducal Court would mainly exist of Catologian servants.
 And it would take until the reign of Taodosius I, 40 years later, that Soloralist temples were requisitioned and granted to the Catologian Church.